Currency and Delivery Country

 Tasting Note by The Chaps at Master of Malt

-Nose: Chocolate éclair sweets and dry coastal driftwood, toffee and refreshers sweets with but a hint of gentle smoke.
+Nose Chocolate éclair sweets and dry coastal driftwood, toffee and refreshers sweets with but a hint of gentle smoke.
 Despite these dangerously low levels of peat, this is still characteristically Ardbeg.

-Palate: By what alchemy is it possible for something to be both so creamy and spiced so?
+Palate By what alchemy is it possible for something to be both so creamy and spiced so?
 There’s a lovely herbal development and all the time the sweetness of vanilla and peppermint creams with the semi medicinal undertones of Resolve hangover cure.

-Finish: The minty sweetness of the peppermint creams with an interesting little development of sticking plasters.
+Finish The minty sweetness of the peppermint creams with an interesting little development of sticking plasters.
 Comment: It still retains the distillery character.
 But, whilst a very good whisky, this is not a very good Ardbeg...

-Ardbeg Blasda Reviews
+Reviews for Ardbeg Blasda

 Great Whiskey, but unusual for and Ardbeg.